Do Not Reach Lists

 • Edit — view the details of your DNRL.

-• Add people — expand your DNRL by uploading more email addresses via the process outlined above.
-Uploading emails to an existing DNRL is an additive process and does not replace or remove the existing users who have been matched.
+• Add people — expand your DNRL by adding more people via the process outlined above.
+Uploading new user identifiers to an existing DNRL is an additive process and does not replace or remove the existing users who have been matched.

 • Delete — remove the entire DNRL from your ads account and any active campaigns.
 Deleted DNRLs cannot be restored, but you can upload a new one at any time.